Drug Evaluation Committee 2009-02 Confirmation of Clinical Trial Completion by Clinical Trial Review Committee

 Question

-I am in charge of the secretariat of the IRB, which is operating only one case, and a report on the termination (suspension) of a clinical trial is scheduled to be submitted soon.
-When the IRB Chairperson receives the report from the head of the investigational site, it is usually reported to the IRB members at the most recent meeting of the IRB.
+I am in charge of the secretariat of an IRB that is operating only one case, and a clinical trial termination (discontinuation or suspension) report is scheduled to be submitted soon.
+When the Investigator Site Director submits a report of clinical trial termination (discontinuation or suspension) to the IRB Chairperson, it is often reported to the IRB members at the most recent meeting of the main review.

 I believe the following methods are possible, but I would like to know your opinion on whether or not the following (1) through (3) are acceptable.
 Please let us know if there is any other way to handle the situation.